 Directors of G.A.T.E.WAYS

-Jill Lawrence is one of the founders of G.A.T.E.WAYS, which was established in 1994.
-Up until then, Jill had taught English and History in secondary schools for more than ten years.
+Jill Lawrence is a co-founder of G.A.T.E.WAYS and has been a Director for twenty-five years.
+Prior to that, Jill had taught English and History in secondary schools for more than ten years.
 Over that time she developed a keen interest in catering to the special needs of highly able students, enhancing her own knowledge and expertise through studies in gifted education at Melbourne University.
 Jill, first in partnership with Win Smith, and now with Meg Pini, has been responsible for designing and overseeing a wide range of special programs for the highly able, for engaging and mentoring the presenters of these programs, and for liaising with teachers and parents.
 Aside from her professional expertise, Jill has experienced the joys and difficulties of parenting two gifted and talented daughters.
 Jill’s own passions include a love of literature, theatre, art and travel.

 Meg Pini became a co-director of G.A.T.E.WAYS in mid 2016.
 She has a Bachelors Degree in Applied Physics.
 As an accomplished teacher, she has taught secondary school science, mathematics and physics to junior and senior school students.
 She assists students to be active enquirers, making use of higher order thinking skills to extend and enrich their learning, and encourages them to share their knowledge and appreciation of the universe in which we live.
 Passionate about education, she is currently undertaking her Masters of Education in Gifted Education.
 Prior to becoming a Director, Meg had been involved with G.A.T.E.WAYS for many years, as a designer and presenter of exciting and challenging workshops, and as a program co-ordinator.